-- Understand the pathophysiologic basis of kidney disease
+- Understand the pathophysiologic basis of kidney disease and hypertension.

-- Learn to diagnose and treat a variety of primary and secondary kidney diseases
+- Learn to diagnose and treat a variety of primary and secondary kidney diseases.

-- Understand the principles of immunosuppression and how to evaluate the potential renal transplant donor and recipient
+- Understand the principles of immunosuppression and how to evaluate the potential renal transplant donor and recipient.

-- Acquire a thorough understanding of the management of the renal transplant recipient
+- Acquire a thorough understanding of the management of the renal transplant recipient.

-- Learn to critically evaluate a scientific publication
+- Learn to critically evaluate a scientific publication.

 - Acute Inpatient Service – this service manages episodes of acute kidney injury, acid base disorder, electrolyte disturbances, hypertensive disorders, onco-nephrology, and pregnancy related disorders in non-dialysis and non – transplanted patients